 Programs

-Together with our collaborators, we know that children and young people actively can create a future full of opportunities, if they get the right support.
+We believe that children and young people can actively shape a future full of opportunities, when given the right support.

 Health: We have developed "Breaking the Silence" (BTS) as an approach that is now a central part of our health programs, designed to break taboos around sexual and reproductive health.
 The model educates teachers and young ambassadors to create safe environments where children and youth can learn about their sexual rights and health.
 In 2023, 98 teachers in Kenya were trained to address these sensitive topics in classrooms, making them more comfortable discussing sexuality and reproductive rights.